rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

            |  (+0,+0)  (+0,+0)  (+0,+0)  (+1,+0)  (+0,+0)
      Valuation domain: [-13.000; 13.000]

 In Lines 7-8 above, we may for instance notice a considerably large positive performance difference when comparing alternatives 'a002' and 'a004' which results in a polarised *for certain valid* outranking situation: :math:`r(a_{002} \succsim a_{004}) = +13.00`.
-The converse situation is observed in Lines 11-12 where we may notice the corresponding considerably large negative performance differnce leading this time to a polarised *for certain invalid* outranking situation: :math:`r(a_{004} \succsim a_{002}) = -13.00`.
+The converse situation is observed in Lines 11-12 where we may notice the corresponding considerably large negative performance difference leading this time to a polarised *for certain invalid* outranking situation: :math:`r(a_{004} \succsim a_{002}) = -13.00`.

 Setting the Threading parameters
 ````````````````````````````````